jburzynski/TypeGenDocs/source/attributes.rst

 TsStringInitializers
 ====================

 Used to specify if TypeScript string initializers should be used for an enum.
+There is also a possibility to enable enum string initializers globally in the CLI (*enumStringInitializers* parameter) or in the generator options (*GeneratorOptions.EnumStringInitializers*).

+Opt-in:

 .. code-block:: csharp